tuckers1212-tech/apps-v2-quick-start/README.md

 To build and bundle your App, run this command in the **root folder**: `npm run build && npm run bundle`.

-This generates a `com.showpad.app.testing.showpad` file you can upload to the Showpad platform 🚀
+This generates a Showpad package you can upload to the Showpad platform 🚀